IMBRACE

 Social Determinants of Health & Climate Vulnerability

-Impacts of ncreased and prolonged heat
+Increased and prolonged heat

-Impacts of intense rainfall and flooding
+Intense rainfall and flooding